This is a post about a different layer of investigation of ideal clients and what that really means in practice.

-- People who just want marketing help, and are not willing to consider that their internal ‘stuff’ might be getting in their way.
+- Those who just want ‘How to’s’, and are not willing to consider that their internal ‘stuff’ might be getting in their way.

 People I find exhausting/frustrating to work with:

-People who find it difficult to ‘get to the point’, or who fill our time with irrelevant ‘chatter’, and end up wasting the session time so we’ve got nothing much achieved.
+Those who find it difficult to ‘get to the point’, or who fill our time with irrelevant ‘chatter’.
+They end up wasting the session time so we’ve got nothing much achieved.